Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Summary of main results

 where $\hat{n}_{\bm{q}_\parallel}$ is the momentum-resolved density operator.
-In the previous summation, the ${\bm q}_{\parallel} = {\bm 0}$ contribution is canceled by the inclusion of a positive background (Jellium) to ensure charge neutrality \cite{Giuliani_and_Vignale}.
+In the previous summation, the ${\bm q}_{\parallel} = {0}$ contribution is canceled by the inclusion of a positive background (Jellium) to ensure charge neutrality \cite{Giuliani_and_Vignale}.
 Since our analysis focuses on finite $q_\parallel$, this procedure does not affect the results.
 Eq.~\eqref{eq:H_Coulomb} represents the Coulomb interaction unaffected by the phononic resonances of hBN, $\omega_i^{\rm T}, \omega_i^{\rm L}$.
-However, the term $g_{\infty}^{(0)}(\bm q_{\parallel},0,0)$ accounts for the screening effects from higher-frequency modes in hBN, encapsulated in $\epsilon_i(\infty)$, as well as the influence of the metallic mirrors, which is incorporated through the boundary conditions of Eq.~\eqref{eqn:scalar_Poisson}.
+In contrast, the term \( g_{\infty}^{(0)}(\bm q_{\parallel},0,0) \) accounts for screening effects arising from high-frequency modes, such as those in hBN, encoded in \( \epsilon_i(\infty) \), as well as the influence of the metallic mirrors, which is incorporated through the boundary conditions of Eq.~\eqref{eqn:scalar_Poisson}.

-In sub-wavelength cavities, the interaction Hamiltonian involves a fundamentally different coupling compared to the traditional minimal coupling $\hat{\bm{p}} \to \hat{\bm{p}}+(e/c) \hat{\bm{A}}$ interaction, where $\hat{\bm{A}}$ is the transverse vector potential and $\hat{\bm{p}}$ is the momentum operator.
-The minimal coupling results into a diamagnetic term in the continuum-model Hamiltonian~\cite{andolina_prb_2019,Ruggenthaler2023,Schaefer2020} or introduces a non-linear Peierl's phase in truncated lattice models~\cite{DeBernardis18,savasta2021gauge,distefano2019,dmytruk2021}.
+An important difference between sub-wavelength cavities and conventional Fabry P\'erot cavities lies in the nature of the light-matter coupling.
+In sub-wavelength cavities, the interaction Hamiltonian involves a fundamentally different coupling compared to the traditional minimal coupling $\hat{\bm{p}} \to \hat{\bm{p}}+(e/c) \hat{\bm{A}}$ interaction in Fabry P\'erot cavities, where $\hat{\bm{A}}$ is the transverse vector potential and $\hat{\bm{p}}$ is the momentum operator.
+The minimal coupling results in a diamagnetic term in the continuum-model Hamiltonian~\cite{andolina_prb_2019,Ruggenthaler2023,Schaefer2020} or introduces a non-linear Peierl's phase in truncated lattice models~\cite{DeBernardis18,savasta2021gauge,distefano2019,dmytruk2021}.
 In contrast, Eq.~\eqref{eq:H_int} represents a purely linear coupling, which is a distinctive feature of interactions within sub-wavelength cavities.
 The details of this section are provided in Sec.~\ref{sec:LLs}.